 Generally, we fund programs that are designed to impact and/or serve predominantly underserved, underrepresented and low-income communities.
 Qualifying organizations include:

 - Organizations with philanthropic or social-purpose programs or efforts, whether organized as a 501(c)(3) charity or other non-profit entity.

 Charitable organizations are invited to apply for philanthropic funding through AT&T corporate and foundation grant managers or our state External & Legislative Affairs (E&LA) teams.
 Organizations must detail how and where the funds will be used in their program plan and the number of individuals that will be served by the funding.
 AT&T tracks these programs throughout the funding cycle and recipients are required to report results at the conclusion of the cycle.

 Our philanthropic funding focuses on qualifying organizations, programs and/or projects that are national or regional in scope – particularly those that are based in, or strongly impact, 1 or more of the geographic regions served by the company.
 Requests from organizations are evaluated based on:

-- Alignment between the specific initiative and our AT&T goals;
+- Alignment between the specific initiative and AT&T goals,

-- The qualifying organization’s innovation in addressing its target issue; and
+- The qualifying organization’s innovation in addressing a target issue and

 For more information about governance of our philanthropy, see our philanthropy policy.